-The fabric used in waterproof trousers is often a great indicator as to what kind of use the product is intended for.
-Although considered waterproof, the level of performance and durability will vary greatly, our guide to waterproof fabrics offers more in-depth information.
 Generally speaking, super lightweight fabrics are often used for waterproof trousers that are designed for use in emergencies.
 These don't have a particularly durable face fabric and may never even leave a pack to be worn, but can often be a kit requirement in adventure/ultra races and they must be able to offer a degree of protection should the participant come into difficulty.

 On the other side of the spectrum, heavyweight fabrics have a higher denier face fabric and thus offer more durability and protection from the elements.
 They're usually designed to be worn all day in wintry conditions.

 The seams on all waterproof garments should be sealed.
 Also known as taped seams, these ensure that water doesn't work it's way through the stitch holes in the fabric.